micmejia/bible-dump/AMPC/Jude/Jude 1.md

-For certain men have crept in stealthily [[^c]gaining entrance secretly by a side door].
+For certain men have crept in stealthily [gaining entrance secretly by a side door].
 Their doom was predicted long ago, ungodly (impious, profane) persons who pervert the grace (the spiritual blessing and favor) of our God into lawlessness _and_ wantonness _and_ immorality, and disown _and_ deny our sole Master and Lord, Jesus Christ (the Messiah, the Anointed One).